sonamonachan-57/opencv-realtime-face-vision-systems/README.md

 ## 🧠 How it works:

-  Convert frame to grayscale
+  🔹Convert frame to grayscale

-  Invert grayscale image
+  🔹Invert grayscale image

-  Apply Gaussian Blur
+  🔹Apply Gaussian Blur

-  Blend using Dodge technique
+  🔹Blend using Dodge technique

 ## 📸 Output